Cloud Orchestration 1 1

 Many business sectors, such as retail or utilities, have large, complex billing, payment, or invoicing systems.
 Often, these critical processes involve managing and processing data from multiple cloud and containerized environments across multiple providers just to send their customers an accurate invoice.

+With cloud adoption continuing to grow rapidly and hybrid and multi-cloud environments becoming more prevalent, cloud orchestration is a key way to ensure organizations can maximize the potential of their hybrid IT ecosystem.
 A SOAP can serve as a single pane of glass for interconnecting cloud automation and orchestration tools, as well as the cloud services themselves.
 When combined with workload automation, cloud orchestration reduces errors by allowing IT teams to reuse automated tasks as building blocks for larger workflows.

 About The Author